dshresthasum/Single-Player-TCG/readme.md

 ## 5. Gameplay

+- The game heavily relies on the Pokemon TCG game, thus all the rules of that game applies here.
+- The difference is this game is not a two player, rather a single player game to fight a ranndomly generated boss.
+- This is a turn based game in which the player always attacks first.
+- A random boss is summoned and placed in the **Boss Card** slot.
+- A deck is created either manually or automatically
+- An automatic deck creation involves randomly selecting 20 of each (Trainer, Pokemon and Energy Cards).
+The deck is then shuffled.
+- Manual Deck creation involves allowing the player to select 20 Pokemon cards.
+Trainer and Energy cards are randomly assigned.
+The deck is then shuffled.
-- After a deck is created, the player is assigned 7 cards from the top of the deck
+- After a deck is created, the player is assigned 7 cards from the top of the deck and assigned to **Players Hand Cards** spot
-- 4 prize card are randomly picked from the deck.
-Prize cards are either trainer cards or energy cards
+- 6 prize cards are picked from the top of the deck and placed in the **Prize Cards** spot
-- Once the cards are distributed, the player will choose a basic card and place it in "Active Spot" section of the board.
+- Once the cards are distributed, the player will choose a **Basic Pokemon Card** and place it in **Active Spot** section of the board.
-- If the player does not have a basic card in the first 7 assigned card, a random basic card is withdrawn from the deck and placed in the "Active Spot" Section
+- If the player does not posses a basic pokemon card, a random basic card is withdrawn from the deck and placed in the **Active Spot** section
-- Player deals damage to the boss that is equal to the damage attribute in the card
-- Reduce the HP of the boss by the amount of damage dealt
-- Next turn is for the boss.
-The boss deals a random damage to the player.
-- Mark the damage dealt and reduce the HP of the player by the damage amount.
-- After the first round, each turn for the player will be marked by following set of rules
+- The game starts with a players turn.
+Each turn for the player involves following set of activities

   1. Draw a card.
   2. Do any of the following actions in any order:
      1. Put Basic Pokémon cards from your hand onto your Bench (as many as you want).